Mauriyin/vuepress-homepage/docs/README.md

 ## Awards & Honors
-- Qualcomm Innovation Fellowship Finnalist, 2022
+- Qualcomm Innovation Fellowship Finalist, 2022
 - Huazhong University of Science and Technology Outstanding undergraduate graduation thesis, 2019
 - National Scholarship in China, 2018
 - Merit Student of Huazhong University of Science and Technology, 2017 & 2018